RS Elite Keelboat

 RS Elite sailors love their boats – and once you’ve sailed one or, even better, been to an event, it’s easy to understand why.

 RS Elite Keelboat Features

-- Finger light steering and masses of stability make the RS Elite a joy to sail.
-And a boat in balance is boat that can be easily driven to surprising speeds.
+- Finger light steering and 60% ballast ratio make the RS Elite a joy to sail

-- A fine bow, long narrow hull, balanced rudder and easily controllable rig ensure the Elite puts a smile on your face from the moment you hoist the sails.
+- Fine bow, long narrow hull, balanced rudder and easily controllable rig ensure the boat is easily driven

-- The Elite maximises the pleasure of owning a racing keelboat by minimising the hassle:
+- The RS Elite maximises the pleasure of a racing keelboat by minimising the hassles:

 - Low maintenance – means more time on the water.
-Solid GRP construction – encapsulated bulb keel – simple systems.
+All GRP construction – encapsulated bulb keel – simple systems

-- One Design – ensures that Elite racing will be close and tactical.
-You’ll win on the water, not at the bank.
-Strict production controls and Class Rules ensure top performance straight out of the box.
+- One Design – RS Elite racing is close and tactical.
+Win on the water, not at the bank.

 - Self draining and unsinkable